jxbz/modula/README.md

   <img alt="modula logo" src="assets/modula.svg">
 </picture>

 Modula is a deep learning framework designed for graceful scaling.
-The user defines a compound module (i.e. neural network) in Modula by arbitrarily composing atom and bond modules (e.g. linear layers and nonlinearities).
-Modula then automatically normalizes weight updates in the modular norm corresponding to this compound.
-This leads to automatic learning rate transfer across width, depth and possibly other architectural dimensions.
-Modula is built on top of [PyTorch](https://pytorch.org/).
+Neural networks written in Modula automatically transfer learning rate across scale.

+We are slowly writing [the Modula docs](https://jeremybernste.in/modula/).
+Check them out for an accessible introduction to scaling theory and the Modula API.

 Modula is an experimental framework based on our research paper: [Scalable Optimization in the Modular Norm](https://arxiv.org/abs/2405.14813).
-Use at your own risk.

 ## Quick start